ali-sajjad-rizavi/super-anime-downloader/README.md

 - Paste the Anime link in the terminal/command-prompt and press ENTER.
 - Provide the range of episodes you want to download.

+PAUSE AN ONGOING DOWNLOADE:
+Press [Ctrl+C] to pause download.
+To exit, press [Ctrl+C] again.

+RESUME DOWNLOADS:
+Run program again, already downloaded episodes will not be downloaded again.
+The episodes which are partially downloaded, will automatically resume from where they stopped.

 Note:- The anime will be downloaded in a folder inside the current working directory where the downloader.py exists.
 You can move it somewhere else later!